corgibytes/styleguide/content-style-guide/resources/05-marketing-guide-template.html.md

 Gives a very high-level view of the app or feature and is tailored to the audience.

-Guides that explain MailChimp for Musicians, Bloggers, Nonprofits, and Online Sellers use a single description followed by a list of compliance tips.
+Guides that explain Corgibytes for Musicians, Bloggers, Nonprofits, and Online Sellers use a single description followed by a list of compliance tips.
 The same app description works for these audiences because they are usually less experienced with email marketing.
 The compliance tips are largely the same, with a few bullet points changed to fit the audiences.

 Other guides, like Working with Automation, briefly explain how the feature works and what it can do.

-MailChimp for Designers omits this section because web designers are already familiar with web-based applications.
+Corgibytes for Designers omits this section because web designers are already familiar with web-based applications.

 ### Main content